viamrobotics/docs/docs/tutorials/scuttle-gamepad.md

 ## Prerequisites

-* A pre-configured and controllable (via keyboard on the Viam app ([https://app.viam.com](https://app.viam.com)) SCUTTLE Robot.
+* A pre-configured and controllable (via keyboard on the Viam app ([https://app.viam.com](https://app.viam.com)) Scuttle Robot.
-Refer to the [Setting up a SCUTTLE Robot with Viam](../scuttlebot) tutorial, if necessary.
+Refer to the [Setting up a Scuttle with Viam](../scuttlebot) tutorial, if necessary.

 * Connection to the Viam app
 * EasySMX ESM-9101 Wireless Controller